jldbc/jldbc.github.io/_posts/2017-05-15-bookshelf.md

 ## To the Lighthouse — Virginia Woolf

 Another of my favorites on the literature side of things.
-Woolf’s style is fluid and  poetic, bringing the epic into the world of thought and everyday life.

-__Updated:__ 12/29/17
+__Updated:__ 8/4/18